cmextension/hugo-cmgiftcard-docs/content/default-page/_index.md

 weight: 80
 ---

-Default page (or Home page) is the first page customer accesses to selects the type of gift card to send - electronic gift card or traditional physical gift card.
+Default page (or Home page) is the first page customers access to select the type of gift card to send - electronic gift card or traditional physical gift card.

-To create a menu item for this page, you select the menu where you want to create this menu item in "Menus" of top navigation bar.
+To create a menu item for this page, you select the menu where you want to create this menu item in the left navigation.
 Click the "New" button on the toolbar to create a new menu item.

 ![](/images/default_01.jpg)